UniversalDependencies/docs/validation.md

 [Tree number 3373 on line 94941]: Non-tree structure.
 Words 16,17,18 are not reachable from the root 0.
 [Line                   96083]: Column FORM is not allowed to contain whitespace: '3 000'
 [Tree number 3890 on line 109129]: Non-tree structure.
 Words 11,12,13,14,15,16,17,18,19,20,21,22,23,24,25,26,27,28,29,30,31,32,33,34,35,36,37,38,39,40,41,42,43 are not reachable from the root 0.
-[Tree number 4069 on line 113773]: HEAD == ID for 18
-[Tree number 4069 on line 113773]: Non-tree structure.
-Words 18 are not reachable from the root 0.
-[Tree number 4971 on line 138994]: HEAD == ID for 14
-[Tree number 4971 on line 138994]: Non-tree structure.
-Words 14 are not reachable from the root 0.
 [Line                   179444]: Column FORM is not allowed to contain whitespace: '2 278'
 [Line                   179444]: Column LEMMA is not allowed to contain whitespace: '2 278'
 [Line                   179457]: Column FORM is not allowed to contain whitespace: ' 1 345'